Last Updated on

 Canada Place is Vancouver’s iconic waterfront landmark and venue where all the big convention and events are held.
 At night it is lit up beautifully and is a walk away from the Vancouver Observation Lookout and Gastown.
 Nearest Metro: Waterfront.

 13. Richmond: Vancouver’s New Chinatown

 Richmond is little Asia, with a large Asian community, restaurants and shopping.
 It’s said that some of the best food comes from Richmond and it can compete with Asian food in Asia.
 The thing about Richmond is that it’s almost like a neighborhood with things spread out.
 I decided to go to one of the top five biggest malls in Vancouver, Aberdeen Centre.
-The mall itself is big with a variety of western and Asian branded stores (i.e. Korean skin care shops) and Asian restaurants– some with lines rolling out the door!
+The three story mall houses a variety of western and Asian beauty stores and restaurants– some with lines rolling out the door!
 There is a Daiso, which wasn’t as stocked-with-cool-finds as I hoped but nevertheless, it’s a Daiso.